-Before the germ theory was even a thought, however, physicians relied on the Humoral theory.
+Before the germ theory was even a thought, physicians relied on the Humoral theory.
 This theory believed in balancing the four humors — blood (sanguine), black bile (also known as melancholic), yellow bile (choleric), and phlegm (phlegmatic).
-Physicians also used many unusual remedies and cures to help people.
+Physicians also used many unusual health remedies and cures to help people.
 Some were benign, others outlandish, and some downright lethal.
 A mixture of these remedies and cures in the 1700s and 1800s are listed below.

-Both Yeoman and Bell believed in several types of bath ranging from cold to hot, and they found many instance where bathing was beneficial.
+Both Yeoman and Bell believed in several types of bath ranging from cold to hot, and they found many instances where bathing was beneficial.
 In fact, Bell claimed there was “ample historic precedent and contemporaneous usage in [bathing’s] favour.”
 Bell also stated that cold baths helped “various febrile diseases,” inflammation of the joints, injuries from sprains and fractures, “fevers, inflammations, hemorrhages, convulsive affections … and irritative disorders [and in some instances cured scarlet fever].”
 Yeoman noted that cold baths invigorated and hardened a constitution.

 Bloodletting and Leeches